 The first is to simply manually input your idea with your mouse into your DAW program.
 This takes more time depending on how complicated your idea is.
 The advantage is that your input will be more specific as it snaps to the timing grid.

 The second is called channel fader riding.
-The mix engineer can then perform the automation adjustments in real-time through an audio mixer.
-As the name suggests, the engineer will record their movement of a channel fader as automation.
+The mix engineer can then perform the automation adjustments in real time through an audio mixer.
+As the name denotes, the engineer will record as they manually move the channel fader in real time as automation.

-Many engineers prefer this method of input as it allows them to “perform” their idea rather than program it.
-In most cases, this input will take less time and might result in more impactful automation.
+Many engineers prefer this method as it allows them to “perform” their idea rather than program it.
+In most cases, this input will take less time and result in more impact.

 Automation is a creative technique with endless creative potential.
 Whether it is EQ parameters during a vocal track or changing the amount of distortion on a guitar part, utilizing its capabilities can improve your mix significantly.